 Two years later, Gracie and Binh would have the chance to meet in front of thousands of fans cheering them on.
 On the field, prior to the game, Gracie was surprised to meet her favorite soccer stars and the man who gave her a second chance at life, Binh.

 Binh and Gracie beat the odds to win this game.
 Less than 1 percent of registered donors are called as a match.
-And it’s even more difficult for people of Asian descent - both Gracie and Binh have Vietnamese heritage - as they are only 4 percent of the registry.
+And it’s even more difficult for people of Asian descent - Gracie has Chinese ancestry and Binh, Vietnamese - as they are only 4 percent of the registry.